Manojkapri29/ata-Harmonization-and-Insights-Extraction/README.md

 Final Deliverables
 1. Unified Dataset: Clean and integrated for analysis.
-2. Jupyter Notebook*: Contains code, analysis, and visualizations.
+2. Jupyter Notebook: Contains code, analysis, and visualizations.
 3. PowerPoint Presentation: Summarizes the project objectives, methods, and results.

 ---